-(Note) Regarding "Other" in the figure, of the 55 firms from which reports were collected in PY20221, information is presented for 15 firms conducting audit engagements for which group audit is required in cases where there is any component overseas.
-Among these, just one firms are affiliated with their global networks and using the group audit manual or audit instructions provided by the global networks.
+(Note2) Regarding "Other" in the figure, of the 77 firms from which reports were collected in PY2023, information is presented for 28 firms conducting audit engagements for which group audit is required in cases where there is any component overseas.
+Among these, only four firms are affiliated with their global networks and using the group audit manual or audit instructions provided by the global networks.

-(Source) Prepared by the CPAAOB based on information obtained through the CPAAOB inspections or the collection of reports

-(iv) Communication with component auditors
+(Source) Prepared by the CPAAOB based on information obtained through the CPAAOB inspections or the collection of reports iv.
+Communication with component auditors